-Starting with five World Heritage-listed coral reefs, this four-year pilot project will support reef managers, reef-dependent businesses and local communities to adopt a new methodology for resilience based management, implement a targeted suite of priority actions that demonstrate the value of local actions to build resilience, and inspire and influence the wider global coral reef community to get involved through a global knowledge network of reef resilience leaders at coral reef sites around the world.
+The four-year pilot project will inspire and influence the wider global coral reef community to get involved through a global knowledge network of reef resilience leaders at coral reef sites around the world.

-GBRF propose to combine site-specific coral reef expertise with the proven resilience-building model of the 100 Resilient Cities\ initiative.
+GBRF propose to combine site-specific coral reef expertise with the proven resilience-building model of the 100 Resilient Cities initiative.
 The result will be the first fully integrated and transferable model for institutionalizing resilience-based management for coral reefs and the communities they support.